brmson/yodaqa/data/ml/fbpath/README.md

   * Use richer question analysis representation than just LATs + SV.
     E.g. in "What countries are part of United Kingdom?", we do not carry over the "part of" information.

+  * Use per-concept instead of per-question labels, concept-specific features (like NE type, categories, ...), and check for in-node co-occurrences.
+E.g. we still fail at "who plays alan parrish in jumanji?" because we don't match "alan parrish" at all.

   * Explore more models, e.g. k-nn.
 (See also the TODO in the ipynb.)